Golden age of American animation: Other developments and later years

-In 1953, Metro-Goldwyn-Mayer closed down the Tex Avery unit.
-Avery also left the studio at the time, with MGM promoting Micheal Lah to take Avery's position to direct cartoons once again.
-Fred Quimby retired in 1955, with Hanna and Barbera replacing him in charge of the remaining MGM cartoons (including the last seven of Tex Avery's Droopy cartoons) until 1958, when the studio shut down the H-B unit, ending all the animation productions.
-The duo would eventually develop their own studio, Hanna-Barbera in 1957, inheriting most of the staff in the process.
+In 1953, Metro-Goldwyn-Mayer closed down the Avery's unit.
+Avery and most of his unit moved to Walter Lantz Productions, while MGM later promoted Lah to director again to take Avery's place.
+Fred Quimby retired in 1955, with Hanna and Barbera replacing him as producers or the remaining MGM cartoons (including the last seven of Lah's Droopy cartoons) until 1957, when the studio closed entirely, ending all the animation productions.
+The duo eventually founded their own studio, Hanna-Barbera that year, bringing in most of the studio's staff in the process.
+The last MGM Cartoon, Tot Watchers, was released on August 1, 1958.